Smokeybear10/102-RSCH.V3RSUS/README.md

 PREDICTING A NOVEL HYPOTHETICAL FIGHT BETWEEN 2 FIGHTERS

 This program then takes 2 fighter input names, and averages & standardizes both of their career stats for each of the relevant attributes that the ML model is learning from.
 The availablity & symmetry of these relevant fighter stats are crucial for how the attributes were originally chosen for the machine learning step, thus permitting a flexible way to compare 2 fighters.
-Each Machine Learning Model is then able to take this 2 fighter input and attempts to predict and display the winner of a hypothetical fight between them, along with its level of certainty with this prediction.
+Each model is then able to take this 2-fighter input and attempts to predict and display the winner of their hypothetical fight, along with the level of certainty with its prediction.